External beam radiotherapy for prostate cancer (EBRT) means that high energy X-rays are used to treat prostate cancer.

 Symptoms when passing urine

-Passing urine more often or have difficulty in passing urine may be a problem but EBRT is less likely to have long-term urinary incontinence compared with having your prostate removed with surgery Hyperlink to Spotlight on minimal access booklet There are often ways to help with this difficulty if you inform your oncologist or CNS .
+Passing urine more often or having difficulty in passing urine may be a problem but EBRT is less likely to have long-term urinary incontinence compared with having your prostate removed with surgery There are often ways to help with this difficulty if you inform your oncologist or CNS.

 Difficulties with erections (erectile dysfunction or ED)